 1.3 Academic Advising

 The practice of having all regular members of the faculty act as advisors goes back to the early years of the College.
-It is a very important activity, and one of the features of life at Kenyon that creates the special relationship between faculty and students, between coursework and other activities, that a residential college should foster.
+It is one of the features of life at Kenyon that creates the special relationship between faculty and students, between coursework and other activities, that a residential college should foster.